 existing registered mark means a mark that was registered in Part A, B, C or D of the old register before 1 January 1996 and whose registration under the repealed Act was due to expire after that day.

-Federal Circuit Court means the Federal Circuit Court of Australia file means to file at the Trade Marks Office.
+Federal Circuit Court means the Federal Circuit Court of Australia.

 Federal Court means the Federal Court of Australia.